FWC hosting youth art contest

-The Florida Fish and Wildlife Conservation Commission (FWC), in partnership with Wildlife Forever, will host the 25th Anniversary Fish Art Contest.
+The Florida Fish and Wildlife Conservation Commission (FWC), in partnership with Wildlife Forever, is excited to announce the 25th Anniversary Fish Art Contest is now open.
 Since 1997, the contest has grown into an internationally recognized youth conservation program, drawing thousands of entries each year from across the country.

-Students in kindergarten through grade 12 can compete in this free contest for a chance to win state and national honors and prizes.
-This program is designed to inspire creativity and develop the next generation of anglers and conservationists.
+The FWC will host the Florida State Fish Art Contest again this year for the state.
+Students in kindergarten through twelfth grade can compete in this free contest for a chance to win state and national honors and prizes.
+This program inspires creativity while developing the next generation of anglers and conservationists.

 “Fish Art started as an idea to celebrate the state fish of Minnesota, the walleye.
-Today, students from all over the world participate to learn about fish, water resources and conservation,” said Pat Conzemius, president and CEO of Wildlife Forever.

-“We continue to see lives changed where participation in the Fish Art contest serves as building blocks for lifelong stewardship of natural resources.”
+Today, students from all over the world participate to learn about fish, water resources and conservation.
+We continue to see lives changed where participation in the Fish Art contest serves as building blocks for lifelong stewardship of natural resources,” said Pat Conzemius, President and CEO of Wildlife Forever.

 To enter, students from Florida should submit their entry at Wildlife Forever – Florida Art, consisting of the following: